 The road leading to the Malana gate and Malana dam area from Bhuntar is a mix of good and average.
 What you should know however is that the roads across Parvati valley are all quite narrow and steep at several places.

-Most of the road from Bhuntar to Malana gate is narrow but good except for the last 4 kilometers that is in absolute shambles.
+Most of the road from Bhuntar to Malana gate is narrow but good.
+The only exception is the last 4 kilometers that is in absolute shambles.

 Perils of landslides in Parvati Valley always loom large during monsoons and winters.
 Utmost care should be taken while driving on these roads during monsoons.